eggheadio/eggheadio-course-notes/build-a-react-native-application-for-ios-and-android-from-start-to-finish/notes/05-style-components-in-a-react-native-app-with-stylesheet.md

 })
 ```

-Styling rules can be specified inline, abstracted to a stylesheet or in a different file.
+👍Styling rules can be specified inline, abstracted to a stylesheet or in a different file.

 Inline: